byllyfish/shellous/README.md

 ```

 If we didn't specify that stdin/stdout are `sh.CAPTURE`, the streams `run.stdin` and `run.stdout` would be
 `None`.
+The streams `run.stdout` and `run.stderr` are `asyncio.StreamReader` objects.
+The stream `run.stdin`
+is an `asyncio.StreamWriter` object.

 The return value of `run.result()` is always a `Result` object.
 Depending on the command settings, this
 function may raise a `ResultError` on a non-zero exit code.
 If you don't call `run.result()`, the result
 is ignored.

-When reading or writing individual streams, you are responsible for managing reads and writes so they don't
+> :warning: When reading or writing individual streams, you are responsible for managing reads and writes so they don't
 deadlock.
-The above example is contrived.
-All streams on the `run` object are `asyncio.StreamReader` and
-`asyncio.StreamWriter` objects.
+You may use `run.create_task` to schedule a concurrent task.

 You can also use `async with` to run a server.
 When you do so, you must tell the server
-to stop; the context manager normally waits for standard output to close.
+to stop using `run.cancel()`.
+Otherwise, the context manager will wait forever for the process to exit.

 ```python
 async with sh("some-server") as run: